Today in Hip-Hop: R.I.P. Big Pun (November 10, 1971 – February 7, 2000)

 Big Pun was supposed to appear with Terror Squad cohort Fat Joe on Saturday Night Live two days earlier, but at 698 pounds, it was increasingly difficult for him to get around.
 His second album, Yeeeah Baby was released a couple months after his death.

-As one of his generation’s most gifted lyricists, Best known for songs such as “Still Not A Player,” “It’s So Hard” and “Twinz (Deep Cover ’98),” Pun successfully combined hardcore New York lyricism and pop sensibility arguably better than any rapper since The Notorious B.I.G.
-His career was cut short when he tragically passed away from a fatal heart attack and respiratory failure on February 7, 2000
+As one of his generation’s most gifted lyricists who was best known for songs such as “Still Not A Player,” “It’s So Hard” and “Twinz (Deep Cover ’98),” Pun successfully combined hardcore New York lyricism and pop sensibility arguably better than any rapper since The Notorious B.I.G.
+His career was cut short when he tragically passed away, but his legacy lives on in the rap world today.

 See 60 Hip-Hop Albums Turning 20 in 2018